allianceauth/allianceauth/docs/installation/services/smf.md

 # SMF

-Add `services.modules.smf` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.
+Add `allianceauth.services.modules.smf` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.

 ## Overview
 SMF is a free php-based forum.
 It’s the one of the forums for AllianceAuth.